0xsapra/Libraries/audio/README.md

 			},5000); // stop recording after 5 sec
 	</script>

+without 3rd argument stop still works and its acts exactly as pause

 this could be any simpler, it will simply output the recorded file into this div, and thn after using clear, next recording gets appended to this place